 Bill is the chairman of the board of Lutheran Social Ministries of New Jersey, and serves on the board of PENCIL, a nonprofit organization that partners businesses with public schools in New York City.
 He is the New York chairman of the Chairmen's Forum, and is a member and vice-chairman of the board of the Millstein Center for Global Markets and Corporate Ownership at Columbia.

 Peter Gleason has been the CEO of NACD since 2017.
+He has served in a variety of roles during his tenure at NACD, including President, CFO, COO, Managing Director, and VP of Research and Development.
 Gleason is a recognized expert on board leadership and corporate governance.
 He serves as a member of NACD's national faculty, is regularly quoted in the media, and is a frequent presenter on the subjects of corporate governance, executive and director compensation, risk, strategic planning, and board/shareowner relations.
-Gleason has served as a commissioner on every NACD Blue Ribbon Commission report since joining NACD in 2000, and is an NACD Board Leadership Fellow.
+Gleason has served as a commissioner on every NACD Blue Ribbon Commission report since joining NACD in 2000 and is an NACD Board Leadership Fellow.

-Gleason currently serves on the NACD's board and on the advisory board of NuraHealth Inc., a development-stage health-care company.
-Gleason is chair of the Global Network of Director Institutes (GNDI) and a director of the NACD Capital Area Chapter.
-He was also recently appointed to the International Integrated Reporting Council (IIRC), based in London.
-Gleason is the former chair of the International Professional Practices Framework Oversight Council of the Institute of Internal Auditors and was formerly a director of The Patriot Fund.
+He currently serves on the NACD board, the advisory board of NuraHealth, Inc., and the International Integrated Reporting Council (IIRC), based in London.
+He is the immediate past chair of the Global Network of Director Institutes (GNDI) and the former chair of the International Professional Practices Framework Oversight Council of the Institute of Internal Auditors.
+He has served on a number of other non-profit boards.

 Before joining NACD, Gleason was a management consultant with both Ernst & Young and Pritchett & Associates.
 He also served as vice president and director of US Research for Institutional Shareholder Services.

 Gleason is a graduate of Dartmouth College and has an MBA, with concentrations in both Finance and Marketing, from Virginia Tech.